janscience/ESensors/docs/classes.md

 - `format()`, `compactFormat()`, `setFormat()`: format strings for printing out the sensor value.
 - `basicUnit()`: unit of the basic sensor reading.
 - `resolution()`, `resolutionStr()`: resolution of the sensor readings in the current unit.
-- `report()`: report name, symbol, unit, chip and identity of sensor on Serial.
+- `report()`: report name, symbol, unit, resolution, chip and identity of sensor on stream.
 - `reading()`: sensor reading in the basic unit.
 - `value()`: sensor reading in the current unit.
 - `valueStr()`: sensor reading as a string.